 - Thickness of Comfort Layer: 2-4” helix foam

 - Mattress Thickness: 10”

 - Warranty: 10 Year Limited + 100 night guarantee

 This is truly a unique mattress company that pride’s itself in personalization of customer comfort.
 The shopping experience takes you through a comprehensive quiz to determine your particular needs and preferences before providing sleep options.
-This includes a dual sleep system that can provide a mattress customized to both you and your partner for an additional cost.
-Regardless if you take advantage of this option, the motion transfer is considered excellent with very little movement from one side of the bed to the next.
+The motion transfer is considered excellent with very little movement from one side of the bed to the next.

 The Helix Hybrid combines a 2 to 4 inch layer of a patented Helix Foam (which they claim is neither memory foam, or latex- but the perfect comfort combination) with additional layers of foam and pocketed microcoils to create the perfect sleeping surface.
 The comfort layer can be customized according to your preference, which also determines the foam thickness and density used.

 The customer service is considered top-notch as they stand firmly by their 100 night guarantee.
 If you seriously are unhappy with your purchase they pick it up for free with a full refund, which is certainly a selling point for an online company.

 What is really great about this particular mattress is how detailed you can get concerning your personal preferences.
 This is important when taking into account the problems that occur with a disability like scoliosis.
 What sells this mattress even further is that neither you, nor your partner, needs to sacrifice comfort for one another.

 - Comfort layer can be customized to your needs